-The National Elk Refuge 2013 Elk Hunting Information and Regulations four-page handout (link below) thoroughly explains the refuge permit application process, along with general elk hunting information, special regulations, access and travel while hunting, and retrieval of harvested animals.
-2013 Elk Hunting Information and Regulations (PDF)
+The National Elk Refuge 2014 Elk Hunting Information and Regulations four-page handout (link below) thoroughly explains the refuge permit application process, along with general elk hunting information, season and hunt period dates, special regulations, access and travel while hunting, and retrieval of harvested animals.
+2014 Elk Hunting Information and Regulations (PDF)

 Hard copies of the above information and regulations are available during the

 hunting season at the following Jackson, WY locations:

 Wyoming Game & Fish Department420 N. Cache Street